neetfreek/word-search/README.md

 - FRONT END:
 	- Resolution-independent scaling: screen and sprites scale to fit a variety of different resolutions without letter/pillarboxing
 	- Draw grid of words to find, random letters, in center of screen
+	- Cursor to move about, detects mousing over different letters
+	- Draw list of words to find (only from Mammals category, 16 words
+	- Draw headings